python/devguide/communication.rst

 such as how to handle a specific issue, a PEP, etc. Ideas about new functionality should **not** start here and instead should be sent to python-ideas_.
-Technical support questions should also not be asked here and instead should go to comp.lang.python_ or python-help_.
+Technical support questions should also not be asked here and instead should go to python-list_ or python-help_.

 The python-committers_ mailing list is publicly archived but only open to core developers to subscribe to.
 If something only affect core developers (e.g., the